Use `credo` Linter in Git `pre-commit` Hook

 Making it happen recurrently

-Well, I knew one guy who had put running linters into crontab
+Well, I knew one guy who had put running linters into crontab at 2AM.

 He started every morning with few cups of coffee and several hours of